 Determined to pursue a career in film, on 5th March 1924 she sailed for California on the Matson liner Ventura, with her mother Sarah and a newsreel camera was on hand to capture the scene. (click here to follow link)

 Eight years later, on a return to Australia, she told the truth.
-It was entirely a publicity stunt.
+It was entirely a publicity stunt, she confirmed.
 She told Smith’s Weekly, the whole thing had been arranged by five men – ‘”publicity go-getters.’
 She was told that the subtle hint that the directors couldn’t keep their eyes off her legs would provide a spicy and sensational story, and she would be overwhelmed with big film offers… The promise of fame lured her into agreeing to it… ‘I was not much more than a kid at the time, or I would never have entertained the proposition.'”

 All the same, the event did not hurt her career at all.
 By October 1926 she was under contract to Paramount Studios – she was posed prominently in a photo lineup of major Paramount stars in late 1926.
 (See Daniel Blum’s Pictorial History of the Silent Movies, page 294 – via the Internet Archive).
 A string of movies followed, many of them Westerns, a few of them directed by Australian-born director J. P. McGowan.

 In January 1929 she married Edward Wilder Churchill in Manhattan.
 The 1930 US census showed the young couple settling down to live with E Wilder Churchill Senior and his wife Alice on the family estate in California’s Napa Valley.
 1929 was also her busiest year for acting, and then in 1930, she appeared in her last credited roll, as Eve in Cecil B. DeMille‘s saucy pre-code talkie, Madam Satan.